reip-project/jetson-codec/README.md

 Use option `-qscale:v` to adjust the tradeoff between video quality and file size.
 Range: 1-31
 qscale = 1 being highest quality/largest filesize and 31 being the lowest quality/smallest filesize.
 This is a variable bit rate mode, roughly analogous to using -qp (constant QP [quantization parameter]) with x264.
 Most of the time this should be the preferred method.

+## Current problems
+Most of our FFmpeg codec here are running pretty slow.
+More work might need to be done to improve the speed.
+FFmpeg actually provides the option like setting up the desired bit rate to speed up the encoding, but this would cause some downgrade to the video quality.
+Also `-crf` is not necessary the only params to tune the output video.
+Might think about other options when we have better knowledge in the object detection process.
+We can also consider the hardware encoders like VAAPI encoder in FFmpeg documentation.
+But I haven't figure out how to do that.

+## Next steps
+Build pipelines to perfrom object detection from our available sets of experiment outcomes.
+However currently there is no python package to perfrom pedestrain count.
+Need to revise some github repo.